ethereum/portal-network-specs/portal-wire-protocol.md

 #### Ping (0x00)

 Request message to check if a node is reachable, communicate basic information about our node, and request basic information about the recipient node.
+Additionally sub-protocol can define a schema for the `custom_payload` field to exchange additional information.

 ```
 selector     = 0x00
 ping         = Container(enr_seq: uint64, custom_payload: ByteList[2048])
 ```

-* `enr_seq`: The node's current sequence number of their ENR record.
+- `enr_seq`: The node's current sequence number of their ENR record.
-* `custom_payload`: Custom payload specified per the network.
+- `custom_payload`: Custom payload specified per the network.

 #### Pong (0x01)